Spectral State Compression of Markov Processes: Numerical Studies

 We also conduct the experiments where both $n,p$ vary.
 The results are plotted in Figure \ref{fig:s2}, where we let $r =3, n = {\rm round}(kpr\log^2(p))$, $p \in [100, 1000]$ and $k \in [2, 12]$.
 Figures \ref{fig:s1}-\ref{fig:s2} suggests that the spectral estimators $\hat{\bF}, \hat{\bP}$ significantly outperform the empirical estimators $\tilde{\bF}, \tilde{\bP}$ in all parameter settings.
 They also show that the subspaces spanned by leading Markov features can be estimated efficiently.
-In particular, $\hat\U_P$ is noisier than $\hat\U_F$, $\hat\V_F$, $\hat\V_P$ in all experiments.
-The reason is that $\hat\U_P$ is sensitive to states that are rarely visited, as can be predicted given the error bound \eqref{ineq:upper-bound-U_V_P}'s dependence on $\pi_{min}$.
-These observations validate the results of Sections \ref{sec:procedure} and \ref{sec:state-compression-s}.
+We observe that $\hat{\V}_P$ tends to have smaller estimation error than $\hat{\U}_P$, although they enjoy the same error bounds (Theorems \ref{th:U_F-V_F-U_G-V_G} and \ref{th:U_F-V_F-U_G-V_G-lower}).
+This is because the theoretical results are mainly focused the errors' dependence on $p, r, n$.
+It remains open how do the estimation errors of $\|\sin\Theta(\hat{\V}_P,\U_P)\|$ and $\|\sin\Theta(\hat{\U}_P,\U_P)\|$ depend on the stationary distribution $\pi$.
+Our observations suggest that $\hat{\U}_P$ is more sensitive to the stationary distribution, especially when $\pi_{\min}$ is small.

 Next, we investigate the scenario that the invariant distribution $\mu$ is ``imbalanced", in the sense that $\mu_{\min}$ is small and some states appear much less frequently than the others.
 We generate the random walk data as follows.
 Let $\bP_0 = \bU_0 \bV_0^\top$, where $\bU_0, \bV_0$ are generated similarly as the previous settings.
 Then we randomly generate $I$ as a subset of $\{1,\ldots, p\}$ with cardinality $(p/2)$ and rescale transition probabilities from $I^c$ to $I$ by $1/\delta$.
 In this way, those states in $I$ are visited less frequently in the long run when $\delta$ gets larger, corresponding to decreasing values of $\mu_{min}$.
 The numerical results in Figure \ref{fig:s3} show that the estimation errors of $\hat\bF$ stays roughly steady as $\delta$ varies.
 However the estimation errors of $\hat\bP$ increases as the invariant distribution becomes more imbalanced.
 The reason is that those rows of $\hat\bP$ corresponding to infrequent states in $I$ become harder to estimate.
 This does not affect $\hat\bF$ much, because the corresponding rows have smaller absolute values so they play a smaller role in the overall $\ell_1$ error.